-Hurricane Camille in August 1969 was the strongest hurricane Virginia has ever experienced.
-The high-sustained winds and heavy rainfall led to storm surges, inland flooding, flash floods, landslides, extensive power outages, the collapse of major routes of transportation (roads, bridges, railroads, etc), and fatalities.
+Hurricane Camille in August 1969 was the strongest and deadliest hurricane Virginia has ever experienced.
+The high winds and heavy rainfall led to high storm surge (high tides), inland flooding, flash floods, landslides, extensive power outages, the collapse of major routes of transportation (roads, bridges, railroads, etc), and fatalities.
 The damages were catastrophic throughout the Eastern US Coast, several other states, and Cuba.
 In Virginia, the death toll reached 153.

 While fires can occur any time of the year, the peak season for Virginia is spring.
 The spring wildfire season runs from February 15th through April 30th and the fall wildfire season runs from October 15th through November 30th.
 On average, the state experiences 1,200 wildfires every year which results in thousands to millions of dollars in damages.

 One of the worst wildfires to affect Virginia occurred on April 2016 and burned a total of 10,326 acres.
 The cause of the fire remains unknown but it is suspected that it was caused by humans.
 It was called the Rocky Mountain Fire.

 In order to prevent wildfires, it is urged that people become fire-wise.
 If you’re planning to burn debris or want to build a bonfire, do so in areas where it’s allowed and be sure to have all the necessary extinguishing tools to stay in control of the fire at all times.

 As for mitigation and home preparedness, it would be a good idea to trim trees and dry brush that are in close proximity to your home.

 For personal preparedness, you should have an evacuation kit stocked with all the essentials to survive a minimum of 72 hours in the event that you need to leave your home because of an approaching fire.